virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	░ ░ ░ ░ ░ ░ ░ ░ <LEVEL> : ^1^
 	[HELP] >

-Now it works, because I is declared as a BOOLEAN rather than an INTEGER.
+Now it works, because I is declared as a BOOLEAN rather than an INTEGER, so the "IF" is followed by a <BIT EXP> rather than an <ARITH EXP>.
-And as a side note, if you glance through the BNF that was printed out, you'll notice that even though we referred to "I" in the HAL/S source code we typed in, internally the preprocessor has mangled "I" to "b_I" to indicate that it is a BOOLEAN.
+And as a side note, if you glance through the BNF that was printed out, you'll notice that even though we used the variable "I" in the HAL/S source code we typed in, internally the preprocessor has mangled "I" to "b_I" to indicate that it is a BOOLEAN.